roberto-arista/TypedBot/README.md

     That's great!
 Right now I see three areas where I could need some help:
     + Some tests are still failing.
 I'll work on these, but if you have time to figure out what's wrong, be my guest!
     + It would be nice to have some docs online.
 I don't know what these docs should show, probably each method should have a link to the drawBot's original version and the annotations.
-    + Part of the API is not still annotated.
+    + Part of the API is not annotated yet.
 For example the `imageObject`.
 It has a large API (about 100 methods?) and I seldom use it.
 So, it's not my priority to annotate it.

     If you want to contribute, I suggest to:
     + fork the repo